htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 - HTCondor version 23.0.1 released on October 31, 2023.

-- We added a HTCondor Python wheel for Python 3.12 on Pypi.
+- We added a HTCondor Python wheel for Python 3.12 on PyPI.
   :jira:`2117`

 - The HTCondor tarballs now contain apptainer version 1.2.4.